Package insert / prescribing information

-Following the first treatment day, it is recommended that subsequent Loperamide hydrochloride capsules doses (1 mg/10 kg body weight) be administered only after a loose stool.
-Total daily dosage should not exceed recommended dosages for the first day.
+Following the first treatment day, it is recommended that subsequent Loperamide Hydrochloride Capsules doses (1 mg/10 kg body weight) be administered only after a loose stool.
+The total daily dosage should not exceed recommended dosages for the first day.

 No formal pharmacokinetic studies were conducted in elderly subjects.
 However, there were no major differences reported in the drug disposition in elderly patients with diarrhea relative to young patients.
 No dose adjustment is required for the elderly.

 In general, elderly patients may be more susceptible to drug-associated effects of the QT interval.
 Avoid Loperamide Hydrochloride Capsules in elderly patients taking drugs that can result in prolongation of the QT interval (for example, Class IA or III antiarrhythmics) or in patients with risk factors for Torsades de Pointes (see WARNINGS).